Paul O'Neill (baseball): New York Yankees (1993–2001)

 On November 3, 1992, the Reds traded O'Neill to the Yankees for Roberto Kelly.
 In his first season as a Yankee, O'Neill played 141 games batting .311 with 20 home runs and 75 RBIs.
-During the strike-shortened 1994 season, O'Neill played 103 games with a .359 batting average, 21 home runs, and 83 RBIs which led him to be selected to his second All-Star game.
-O'Neill won the batting title, and the Yankees led the East division by six and a half games when the players' strike ended the season.
+During the strike-shortened 1994 season, O'Neill played 103 games with a .359 batting average, 21 home runs, and 83 RBIs, which led him to be selected to his second All-Star game.
+O'Neill won the batting title, and the Yankees led the East Division by six and a half games when the players' strike ended the season.
 He signed a four-year, $19 million contract.
-In 1995, O'Neill played in 127 games batting .300 with 22 home runs, 96 RBIs, and an MLB-leading 25 double plays committed.
-He led the Yankees to the postseason for the first time since 1981, but they lost to the Seattle Mariners in the division series despite winning the first 2 games.
+In 1995, O'Neill played in 127 games, batting .300 with 22 home runs, 96 RBIs, and an MLB-leading 25 double plays committed.
+He led the Yankees to the postseason for the first time since 1981, but they lost to the Seattle Mariners in the division series despite winning the first two games.

 On April 30, 1996, O'Neill hit a long home run to Eutaw Street off of Arthur Rhodes while playing at Oriole Park at Camden Yards.
-O'Neill famously was his own toughest critic, seemingly never satisfied with his own performance and known for his emotion on the field; when disappointed with his performance or angry with an umpire's decision he would attack water coolers or toss bats on the field.
+O'Neill famously was his own toughest critic, seemingly never satisfied with his own performance and known for his emotion on the field; when disappointed with his performance or angry with an umpire's decision, he would attack water coolers or toss bats on the field.
 His tirades were both praised and criticized by the media and fans.
 O'Neill was involved in a brawl with Seattle catcher John Marzano.
 O'Neill had complained to the umpire that the previous pitch was high and inside.
 Marzano then hit the much bigger Paul O'Neill with a haymaker.
 The two grappled, and the benches cleared.
-During the 1996 season, O'Neill played in 150 games batting .302, 19 home runs, 91 RBIs, and a career-high 102 walks.
+During the 1996 season, O'Neill played in 150 games, batting .302 with 19 home runs, 91 RBIs, and a career-high 102 walks.
 He ended Game 5 of the 1996 World Series by robbing former Yankee teammate Luis Polonia of the Atlanta Braves of an extra-base hit, preserving a 1–0 victory for the Yankees.
-The Yankees would then win the series, which was their first World Series championship since 1978.
+The Yankees then won the series, which was their first World Series championship since 1978.